dfguerrerom/mgci-docs/docs/source/qgis.rst

 Aggregating mountain and RSA rasters to match resolution of vegetation descriptor layer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now that we have 3 raster datasets in their native resolutions we need to bring the datasets together and ensure that correct aggregation is undertaken and that the all the layers align to the VegetationDescriptor layer.
+Now that we have 3 raster datasets in their native resolutions we need to bring the datasets together and ensure that correct aggregation is undertaken and that the all the layers align to the coarsest resolution layer.
 In this example we have the Mountain Descriptor layer and the RealSurfaceArea Rasters at 90m resolution but a VegetationDescriptor layer at 300m resolution.
 There are various tools that can be used but we have opted for the GRASS tool r.resamp.stats as it allowed for various methods when resampling to a coarser grid.

 In the processing toolbox search for ***r.resamp.stats***